 A calculated distribution heat loss of 14,700 GJ/year was determined through this methodology for UBC's hot water distribution network.
 This is compared to the total annual thermal energy delivered to the UBC campus to get a percentage distribution loss relative to load.
-This percentage is found in this Appendix and is updated annually.
+This percentage is found in Section 4 and is updated annually.
 Because the distribution heat losses are static, the percentage will change annually depending on total thermal energy distributed by the DES annually.
-This percentage is already incorporated in the District Energy Thermal Efficiency provided below.
+This percentage is already incorporated in the District Energy Thermal Efficiency provided in Section 4.